PulkitDhamija/Swarm/README.md

 # Swarm
-For every Task folder   Code is in assets (.cs files) and Videos & Pictures are in Recordings Folder.
+For every Task folder      Code is in Assets folder (.cs files) and Videos & Pictures are in Recordings Folder.